noir-lang/noir/docs/docs/glossary.md

 - Constructing new rollups at the appropriate time or when enough transactions are received
 - Publishing of rollups to an Ethereum chain

-You can find the reference implementation [here](https://github.com/AztecProtocol/aztec-connect/tree/master/falafel).
+You can find the Typescript reference implementation called Falafel [here](https://github.com/AztecProtocol/aztec-connect/tree/master/falafel).

-### Rollup Processor Contract

-This is the smart contract on Ethereum that holds user deposits, facilitates interactions with other Ethereum contracts from Aztec and processes Aztec rollup blocks.
-You can find the contract on Etherscan [here](https://etherscan.io/address/0xff1f2b4adb9df6fc8eafecdcbf96a2b351680455).
+Refer to the graphic at the top of [this page](https://medium.com/aztec-protocol/explaining-the-network-in-aztec-network-166862b3ef7d) to see how it fits in the Aztec architecture.

 ### Spending Key